Seven Sutherland Sisters

 The Seven Sutherland Sisters was a singing group which included the seven daughters of Fletcher and Mary Sutherland of Lockport, New York.
-They appeared with Barnum and Bailey's from the early 1880s to the early 1900s.
+They appeared with Barnum and Bailey's from the late 1880s to the early 1900s.
 Their distinguishing feature was their long hair; publicity about the length and texture of their hair enabled the Sutherlands to create a successful line of patent medicine hair and scalp care products.

 Family

 The Seven Sutherland Sisters was a family act from Niagara County, New York that performed worldwide to great acclaim.
-Daughters of Fletcher (1816–1888) and Mary (Brink) Sutherland (1824–1867), they started doing concerts with a brother in the early 1880s, and three years later the sisters were traveling with Barnum and Bailey's "Greatest Show on Earth."
+Daughters of Fletcher and Mary (Brink) Sutherland, they started doing concerts with a brother in the early 1880s, and three years later the sisters were traveling with Barnum and Bailey's "Greatest Show on Earth."

 The children of Fletcher and Mary Sutherland included: